cruzdb/zlog/doc/index.rst

 ZLog is a strong consistent shared-log designed to run at high-performance over distributed storage systems.
-It is an implementation of the CORFU protocol, and currently operates on top of the Ceph software-defined storage system (with support for other backends in progress).
+It is an implementation of the CORFU protocol, and currently operates on top of the Ceph software-defined storage system (with a pluggable storage backend).
 There are language bindings for C/C++, Java, and Go.

 .. _community: